 when they see someone who looks like them doing it." - Rachel Davis

-Queen City (QC) Cocoa B.E.A.N.S. is a non-profit that serves to build a supportive, informed and empowered community
+Queen City (QC) Cocoa B.E.A.N.S. is a non-profit* that serves to build a supportive, and informed community

 for families in Charlotte and surrounding areas.

 Women of color and their families are encouraged to embrace good nutrition and breastfeeding as a cultural and social norm through Breastfeeding Education, Advocacy, Normalcy and Support (B.E.A.N.S.)

 (*501(c)(3) providing tax deductible donations)

 All events are free and open to the public